Kinver High School welcomes students from South Staffordshire,

 We operate a school coach service & support with travel is available

-For information about joining us please email email@example.com!
+For more information about joining us, please email Miss Perry,

-We firmly believe that education is a partnership between pupils, parents and teachers working together to maximise success.
-This section of the website is designed to showcase the broad range of activities and opportunities available to the students of Kinver High School and Sixth Form.
-We are confident that the time the students spend with us at Kinver High School will be successful and happy.
+At Kinver High we firmly believe that education is a partnership between pupils, parents and school staff working together to maximise success.
+We are confident that the time the students spend with us will be successful, happy, and memorable.

-Reassuringly, our priorities are clear as to what makes a successful school.
+Our priorities are clear as to what makes a successful school:

 Pupils need to feel safe and happy

 Pupils should be fully engaged and immersed into a wide range of learning activities